 The Full Stack Coding Bootcamp offered by Westcliff University is a multidimensional certificate program that bridges a path for students who want to pursue careers in the growing and exciting field of web development.
 The program focuses on creating dynamic and interactive experiences through a rigorous full stack coding curriculum.
 Students pursuing this program will gain the necessary skills for front-end and back-end development, all while preparing them for success in the professional world.

-Complete the Following Requirements 12 Credit Hours WEB 501 Front End Web Development 4 Credit Hours WEB 502 Back End Web Development 4 Credit Hours WEB 503 Advanced Full Stack Web Development 4 Credit Hours
+WEB 501 Front End Web Development 4 credit hours WEB 502 Back End Web Development 4 credit hours WEB 503 Advanced Full Stack Web Development 4 credit hours